 Acid mine drainage from California Gulch (right) mixes with the waters of the Arkansas River, Colorado (left).
 The chemical reactions that occurred as water from the Gulch mixed with the River's water controlled the quality of water downstream of the confluence.

-Multilevel well sampling array with over 10,000 subsurface sampling ports at the Cape Cod Site, MA.
+Multilevel well sampling array with over 10,000 subsurface sampling ports at the Cape Cod Site, Massachusetts.
 Several large-scale natural-gradient tracer tests and numerous small-scale tracer tests have been conducted with the array.

-Tracer test being conducted to study subsurface contaminant transport at the Bemidji Site, MN.
+Tracer test being conducted to study subsurface contaminant transport at the Bemidji Site, Minnesota.

-USGS scientists processing water samples during a stream tracer test on California Gulch, Upper Animas River Watershed, CO.
+USGS scientists processing water samples during a stream tracer test on California Gulch, Upper Animas River Watershed, Colorado.

-Locating inflows and springs discharging into Mineral Creek, CO, prior to conducting a tracer test.
+Locating inflows and springs discharging into Mineral Creek, Colorado, prior to conducting a tracer test.
 Tracer tests are used to assess the relative magnitude of metal loading from inflows along a stream reach.

 View of a data logger used to control a pump that injects a tracer solution into a stream during a stream tracer test.